-A couple of months into this problem me and a friend of mine attended a Vineyard worship conference in Anaheim, California.
-The turning point in the conference for me was the testimony Carl

-Tuttle gave of how he began to lead worship in the Vineyard movement.
+A couple of months into this problem I attended a Vineyard worship conference in Anaheim, California with a friend of mine.
+The turning point in the conference for me was the testimony Carl Tuttle gave of how he began to lead worship in the Vineyard movement.
 So much of his story was my story too.
 I began to realize God had called me, not our piano player, to be the worship leader.
 God assured me that he knew my playing ability when he called me and that he had not made a mistake.
 He validated the anointing he had on me and filled me with boldness and determination to carry out his calling on my life.